Shahablo/medcodepro/GroupProject/Docs/DesignDocument.md

 **Comparison Settings Manager:** The Comparison Settings Manager component allows the user to adjust the comparison settings by assigning integer weights to each factor.
 This component interacts with Storage to save, retrieve and update Comparisions settings for various factors involved.

 **Job Comparison Engine:** The Job Comparison Engine component performs the comparison of job offers based on the user's selected criteria.
 It takes the job data as input, applies the comparison settings, and outputs a ranked list of job offers.

-**Job Ranking Engine:** The Job Ranking Engine component calculates the score for each job based on the weights assigned to each criterion.
+It also calculates the rank for each job based on the weights assigned to each criterion.
 It takes job data as input, applies the weighting formula, and outputs a score for each job.
+Based on these scores the comparison is performed.

 **Storage:** The Storage component manages the persistent storage of job data.
 It provides functionality to save, retrieve, and delete job data from a database or file system.